Generating Revenue on School Trust Lands

 A state lease called an Earth Materials lease is required prior to mining.
 It has certain requirements, including special conditions, environmental protections and controls, and reclamation requirements.
 The lessee must carry the specified insurance.
 Minimum annual production quantities typically apply.
-The index map of Earth Material Leases and Potential Sites on School Trust Lands (~1 mb, 11"X17") displays the locations of the three classifications seen below.

 Active Earth Materials Leases

 These sites are currently under lease.
 Aggregate is available from the current lessee.
 As of September 2013, the MN DNR manages 27 active earth materials leases across the state.